FThompson/FormPersistence.js/README.md

 FormPersistence.persist(form[, useSessionStorage[, saveOnSubmit[, valueFunctions]]])
 ```

 Register a form for persistence.
-Values are saved to local (default) or session storage upon page refresh and optionally upon form submission (default behavior is to clear storage upon submission).
+Values are saved to local or session storage on page refresh and optionally on form submission.
+Default behavior is to use local storage and clear storage upon form submission.
 Calling this function loads saved data into the form.

-Optionally pass a dictionary of special form value handling functions like `name: fn(form, value)` which will be applied, in the order provided, instead of the basic value insertion.
-Useful if your form has complicated element structures that require special handling.
+Optionally pass a dictionary of special form value handling functions like `name: fn(form, value)` which will be applied (in the order provided) instead of basic value insertion.
+Useful if your form has complex data elements that require special handling.

 ```javascript
 FormPersistence.save(form[, useSessionStorage])
 ```

-Save a form to local (default) or session storage.
+Save a form to local or session storage (default local storage).
 Useful for saving forms at regular intervals to avoid losing progress, for example.

 ```javascript
 FormPersistence.load(form[, useSessionStorage[, valueFunctions]])
 ```

-Load a form from local (default) or session storage.
+Load a form from local or session storage (default local storage).
 Optionally pass a dictionary of special form value handling functions like `name: fn(form, value)`.

 ```javascript
 FormPersistence.clearStorage(form[, useSessionStorage])
 ```

-Clear a form's data from local (default) or session storage.
+Clear a form's data from local or session storage (default local storage).

 ```javascript
 FormPersistence.serialize(form)